paragliding training center

 b.
 Print a copy of the info worksheet and enclose it with the equipment that you are sending so we know who it belongs to.

 Clean up your engine/parts before shipping to us unless you wish to pay us to clean things up.
+The only exception are problem leaks on the engine where evidence of the leak can help ascertain its source.

 a.)
 Parts (other than an engine) – Make sure you carefully pack things so the box could survive a 3' drop.